dylan-davidson/Core-Connect-4/Core.md

 Batman enter your move:</code> <u>s</u>
 <code>Enter the filename:</code> <u>game1.txt</u></pre>

-Following the save, the program will print the board again and ask for the move of the **same player**.
+Following the save, the program will print the board and the menu again and ask for the move of the **same player**.

 **Game Over with a Win or Draw**